 Turn the Companion on using the recessed sliding switch on the side of the unit (this ensures that the battery back up is functioning correctly).
 Next, insert the power supply into the socket on the Companion marked 'POWER 12V DC'.
 (Fig.1).
 The Companion will enter a 30-second self-test mode each time it is switched on, during which the green power light will flash.
-Once the green light glows solid, the Companion is active and monitoring its sensors.
+Once the green light glows solid, the

 The Companion's internal battery ensures that the monitor has a constant power source in case of power cuts.
 The battery charges while the Companion is connected to the mains supply, so please make sure that the Companion is always plugged in.
-Prior to the battery becoming fully discharged, the pager will show a warning message and the Companion's Movement and Sensor 2 lights will flash together repeatedly.
+Prior to the battery becoming fully discharged, the Companion's Movement and Sensor 2 lights will flash together repeatedly.